bhalgat20/Team-Homies-Innovation-Challenge6/README.md

 ### Reusability :

 - The model once prepared can be re-trained for each seller for their respective store lot size prediction and forecasting.
-- The same trained model can be re-use by nearby kiranta stores for forecasting demand.
+- The same trained model can be re-use by nearby kirana stores for forecasting demand.
 - The model can be tweaked so that it can be applied to another domain instead of retail.
 The team went ahead and were able to applied the model to Logistic domain.